dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 **Tokenization** is splitting sentences into words with optional removal of stopwords, punctuation, words with less than 3 characters, etc.

-__Lemmatization__ assumes morphological word analysis to return the base  form of a word, while stemming is more brute removal of the word endings or affixes in general.
+__Lemmatization__ assumes morphological word analysis to return the base  form of a word, while **stemming** is brute removal of the word endings or affixes in general.

-First the statistical NLP methods came along together with the model called Bag Of Words (BOW).
+First the **statistical NLP methods** came along together with the model called **Bag Of Words** (BOW).

 ## BOW

-The __BOW__ idea is to group words together where the order of words is not important.
+The __BOW__ idea is to group words together where the order of words is not important and to analyse word frequencies.

-Known statistical methods based on BOW are LSA or Latent Statistical Analysis and LDA or Latent Dirichlet Analysis..
+Known statistical methods based on BOW are LSA or Latent Statistical Analysis and LDA or Latent Dirichlet Analysis.

 With LSA the idea is that if words have similar meaning they will appear in similar text contexts.

 It was important because it brought the notion of word similarities.
-We could later project the words in 2D and get the better word understanding based on similarities.
+We could later project the words in 2D space and get the better word understanding based on similarities (similar with TSNE).

 With LDA you could ask to detect different text categories from your corpora and it could provide the keywords for each category.
 LDA is actually dimensionality reduction technique.

 ## Co-occurrence matrix

-Needed for many techniques is the co-occurrence matrix.
-The idea is to create a matrix based on text (distinct words).
+Needed for many techniques is the **co-occurrence matrix**.
+The idea is to create a matrix based on distinct text words that are close together.

 For instance with this text: